jmlea16/GEEClimT/README.md

 ![image](https://github.com/jmlea16/GEEClimT/assets/40822976/98de988b-166f-474a-906f-8bf9b33aa967)

 Once the above is defined, the import option must be specified, between points or polygon data.
 This is only required when defining custom point location/polygon coordinates.
-This then completes the actions required for step 6.
+This then completes the actions required for step 6 in the interface.
 This example will use the first option to manually draw the ROI (e.g. see the raster/image export example [GeoTIFF data](https://github.com/jmlea16/GEEClimT/edit/main/README.md#step-5-imagegeotiff)).

 ### Step 8 (vector/CSV) - Generating gridded area of interest
 To generate the gridded area of interest, click the *Generate gridded area of interest* and *Get data* buttons to prepare the data for export,:

 ![image](https://github.com/jmlea16/GEEClimT/assets/40822976/5b437d33-6805-41cd-9e95-937eba023e0c)

-Once the specified button is clicked, a ‘Processing’ bar will appear on screen for a few seconds to confirm that data is being processed in preparation for export.
+Once the *Get data* button is clicked, a ‘Processing’ bar will appear on the screen for a few seconds to confirm that data is being processed in preparation for export.
 The time taken for this process to complete depends on the dataset size requested.

 ### Step 9 (vector/CSV) - Previewing and exporting the data
-Once the data have been processed a preview of the data will appear on the left panel of the screen that also provides the opportunity for users to view data for different sites and different variables selected. *Note that this preview is limited to the first 1000 observations.
+Once the data has been processed, a preview of the data will appear on the left panel of the screen that also provides the opportunity for users to view data for different sites and different variables selected. *Note that this preview is limited to the first 1000 observations.
 If the dataset size exceeds 1000 observations per site these data have been processed, but are not visualised*.

 The export task for the processed data can then be generated.